Alan881/AACarousel/README.md

 pod 'AACarousel'

 ```
-Enter command instruction into your terminal
+Enter command instruction into your terminal.

 ```
 pod install